lcegit/cooper_challenge/README.md

 # My solution #

-I constructed 2d arrays to set up the chart data using a for loop and then access the value in the indexes using loop functions.
+I constructed 2d arrays to set up the chart data using a for loop.
+To access assessment values, loop functions are used.

 The setup is inspired by [diraulo's version](https://github.com/CraftAcademy/cooper-js) where 2d arrays are used.